-FOUNDATIONS OF STATISTICAL QUALITY CONTROL

-Prerequisite: Appropriate background is one semester of applied statistics or equivalent.
+FOUNDATIONS OF STATISTICAL QUALITY CONTROL 3 credits Prerequisite: Appropriate background is one semester of applied statistics or equivalent.
 Course provides a solid foundation in the theory and applications of statistical techniques widely used in industry.

-STATISTICAL DATA MANAGEMENT
+STATISTICAL DATA MANAGEMENT 580

 Prerequisites: Appropriate background is one semester of applied statistics or equivalent.
-Stu-dents learn data organization and structures, design of statistical databases, statistical soft-ware analysis, importing and exporting of data between software, and missing data analysis.
+Stu-dents learn data organization and structures, design of statistical databases, statistical software analysis, importing and exporting of data between software, and missing data analysis.

-TOPICS IN STATISTICS

-(May be repeated for a total of six credits) Prerequisite: permission.
-Selected topics in advanced statistics, including quality control, reliability, sampling techniques, decision theory, advanced inference, stochastic processes and others.
+TOPICS IN STATISTICS 589 1-3 credits (May be repeated for a total of six credits) Prerequisite: permission.
+Selected torics in advanced statistics, including quality control, reliability, sampling techniques, decision theory, advanced inference, stochastic processes and others.

-WORKSHOP IN STATISTICS
+WORKSHOP IN STATISTICS 591

-(May be repeated with change of topic) Group studies of special topics in statistics.
+1-3 credits (May be repeated with change of topic) Group studies of special topics in statistics.
 May not be used to meet undergraduate or graduate major requirements in mathematics and statistics.
-May be used for elective credit only.
+May be used for elective credit only

-595 STATISTICAL CONSULTING
+STATISTICAL CONSULTING 595

-Prerequisite: 580 or permission.
-Students will be assigned to work with an instructor on current projects in the Center for Statistical Consulting.
+1-3 credits Prerequisite: 580 or permission.
+Students will be assigned to work with an instructor on cur-rent projects in the Center for Statistical Consulting.
 May be repeated for a total of 4 credits; however, only 2 credits will count toward major requirements.
 Does not count for elective credit for math science department majors.

-ADVANCED PROBABILITY AND STOCHASTIC PROCESSES Prerequisite: 651, Random walk, distributions, unlimited sequence of trials, laws of large num convolutions, branching processes, renewal theory, Markov chains, time-dependent sto chastic processes.
+ADVANCED PROBABILITY AND STOCHASTIC PROCESSES 650 3 credits

+Prerequisite: 651.
+Random walk, distributions, unlimited sequence of trials, laws of large num-bers, convolutions, branching processes, renewal theory, Markov chains, time-dependent stochastic processes.

-PROBABILITY AND STATISTICS
+PROBABILITY AND STATISTICS 651

-Prerequisite: Appropriate background is three semesters of calculus or equivalent.
-Probability, random variables, moments and generating functions, random vectors, special distributions limit theorems, sampling, point estimation, hypothesis testing, confidence estimation.
+4 credits Prerequisite: Appropriate background is three semesters of calculus or equivalent.
+Probability, random variables, moments and generating functions, random vectors, special distributions, limit theorems, sampling, point estimation, hypothesis testing, confidence estimation.

+ADVANCED MATHEMATICAL STATISTICS 652

-ADVANCED MATHEMATICAL STATISTICS3 credits Prerequisite: 651 Convergence of random variables, the Central Limit Theorem; theory of estimation; theory of hypothesis testing; the multivariate normal density; introduction to linear models; Bayesian statistics.
+3 credits Prerequisite: 651.
+Convergence of random variables, the Central Limit Theorem; theory of esti-mation; theory of hypothesis testing; the multivariate normal density; introduction to linear models: Bayesian statistics.